A Tale of a Renaissance Man

 In my review of Memoirs of Hadrian, I mentioned I was going to read another novel by Marguerite Yourcenar: The Abyss.
 I did, and it was well worth the time.
 The novel, published in 1968 and translated by Grace Frick, is traditional in form.
 Where Memoirs of Hadrian is told in the form of a fictional autobiography, The Abyss is a typical third-person omniscient narrative.
-The author contributes a degree of irony to the telling, but does not intrude.
+The author contributes a degree of irony to the telling, but otherwise does not intrude.
 The descriptions are vivid, but we do not drown in details.
 The treatment of the characters is humane, i.e. they are portrayed with a reasonable amount of sympathy and not demonized, to the extent that that is possible in the brutal sixteenth century in which it is set.

 The English title of the novel is not a translation of the French title.
-I think that was bad choice of words.
+I think that was bad choice.
 In French, the title is L’Oeuvre au Noir.
 This means “the work in black.”
 In the author’s words it “designates what is said to be the most difficult phase of the alchemist’s process, the separation and dissolution of substance.
 It is still not clear whether the term applied to daring experiments on matter itself, or whether it was understood to symbolize trials of the mind in discarding all forms of routine and prejudice.”

-Such trials of the mind form the heart of the story.
+Such trials of the mind form the core of the story.
 Zeno Ligre, illegitimate son of a girl from a rich banker family in sixteenth-century Flanders, is on a quest to escape prejudice and discover knowledge.
 He was born at a time both dreadful and propitious for such an undertaking.
 While astrology and fanaticism still have a grip on the minds of the time, the foundations of modern science and medicine are being laid.
 While religious wars and the Inquisition bloody the land, it is still possible to wander from place to place, gleaning knowledge where one can.

 Zeno is not based on any one thinker from that time, but he is representative of many great men.
 He is similar to Leonardo da Vinci, although Zeno is not an artist, but he is also similar to a host of other, more obscure figures of the Renaissance, such as Michael Servetus.
 Zeno is primarily a physician and publishes a book on the anatomy of the heart.
 But he is also a philosopher who writes about the nature of matter.
 And not least of all, Zeno is an alchemist, just as that proto-science was being transformed into real chemistry.
 (Alchemy also had a mystical-philosophical component, which Zeno draws the best from.)

+Zeno travels all through the civilized world, from Turkey to Sweden, gathering wisdom along the way.
+Some of his works are heretical, and when he returns to the town of his birth, he disguises himself by adopting the name Sebastian Theus.
 The choice of aliases is telling on both Zeno’s and Yourcenar’s parts: Saint Sebastian was a martyr who became a gay icon, and “theus” means “god.”
 Zeno (like Hadrian) is predominantly gay (although he sometimes had relations with women), is constantly in danger of being martyred, and is a non-believer in God.
 (Interestingly, Yourcenar was a lesbian who had a number of frustrating infatuations with gay men.
 Perhaps that’s why she wrote about so many of them.)

 The novel does not concern itself with Zeno’s wanderings through Sweden and the Muslim world, but is centered on events Flanders and Germany before and after his wandering.
 We see how Zeno forms his basic identity (he starts out studying for the priesthood and is diverted by his interest in building mechanized looms), and later we see his interaction with clerics and common folk back in Flanders, when his wandering is done.
 These interactions are the real test of Zeno’s character.